 Dr. Barbara Luke, author of “When You’re Expecting Twins, Triplets, or Quads,” says that fifty percent of twin pregnancies are born prematurely.
 Because of today’s advanced technology, the survival rate of babies born between 32 and 34 weeks has increased.

-Although this is good news, there are still risks when twins are born at 32 weeks.
+Although this is good news, there are still risks when twins are born at 32 weeks that all parents of preemies must know:

 March of Dimes has released guidelines on “Life-saving Essential and Extra Newborn Care” for babies who are born preterm.
 These essentials include Kangaroo Mother Care (thermal care), infection prevention, and feeding support.